Bachelor of Innovation and Entrepreneurship

 The University of Adelaide has been awarded international accreditation for its Business and Innovation and Entrepreneurship programs from the Association to Advance Collegiate Schools of Business (AACSB) International.

-Product Development Manager, Business Consultant, Commercialisation Manager, Business Development Manager, Business Management, CEO, Entrepreneur, General Manager, Government or Corporate Policy Adviser, Innovation Manager
+Business Consultant, Business Development Manager, Business Management, CEO, Commercialisation Manager, Product Development Manager, Entrepreneur, General Manager, Government or Corporate Policy Adviser, Innovation Manager

 A Global Learning Experience is an integral component to your academic journey at The University of Adelaide.
 The university is committed to offering its students the opportunity to study overseas through a range of degrees offered via the Global Learning Office, including student exchange, study tours, short study degrees, internships and placements.
 There are many exciting opportunities in Europe, Asia, the Americas, Africa, and Oceania ranging from a few weeks to a full academic year.